Ne00n/woodCDN/README.md

 git clone https://github.com/Ne00n/woodCDN.git
 exit; chmod 775 -R /opt/woodCDN; chmod 750 /opt/woodCDN/certs
 ```

-You can get the free city lite database [here](https://dev.maxmind.com/geoip/geoip2/geolite2/)<br />
-Put the Database on each dns node in /opt/woodCDN<br />
 Afterwards you should be able to run on that on any node but just once<br />
 ```
 python3 cli.py init